 The latest issue is available on the SAGE publications website that can be accessed with your ASA member ID and password.

 Australian Anaesthetist is the Society’s membership magazine.
 Produced four times a year the magazine has a different theme each issue focusing on what is happening within the Society and across the Australian anaesthetic community.
-We include editorials from our President and CEO, regular articles on careers and training, a diverse range of features and a new lifestyle section to cover the out-of-office aspect of anaesthetists lives.
+We include editorials from our President and CEO, regular articles on careers and training, a diverse range of features and a lifestyle section to cover the out-of-office aspect of anaesthetists lives.

 The Relative Value Guide (RVG) provides comprehensive and accurate advice on billing and assists with deciphering the Medicare and private insurance rebate systems.
 The RVG is available exclusively to members in hardcopy, online PDF and as an App.